Lucasvmarangoni/logella/readme.md

 **Unwrap**: It makes the type assertion and is used to access de Error Struct whitout performing other functionality.

+**New**: Used to add the trace to stack without http status code.
+Recommended for incializations exceptions.

+**FailOnErrLog**: Used to throw a fatal log in a simple way and with trace stack.

+**PanicBool**: Used to throw a panic based on a boolean value, whitout the needs to manualy use an if conditional.

+**IsRequiredError**: Used to simplify create a "is requered" error with fmt.Errorf.

+**IsInvalidError**: Used to simplify create a "is invalid" error with fmt.Errorf.

 ### Error Struct